All Episodes

 He took the international court approach, which is unconstitutional and un-American.

-There's there's nothing in the Constitution that says we are exempt from international law.
+There's nothing in the Constitution that says we are exempt from international law.

-I mean, obviously this isn't going to be a hundred percent legitimate, but let me ask you a question, Kevin, because again, I appreciate your your coming on.
+Let me ask you a question, Kevin, because, again, I appreciate your coming on.

-I appreciate your disclosing to us just how far the propagandizing is gone.
+I appreciate your disclosing to us just how far the propagandizing has gone.

-Do you believe that the that the President of the United States should stand trial at the international court and and uh whether he's guilty or not, answer these charges?
+Do you believe that the President of the United States should stand trial at the international court and, whether he's guilty or not, answer these charges?

 No.

-Well, at the time the International Court uh wasn't in in existence and the laws weren't in existence, so it never would have happened.
+Well, at the time, the international court wasn't in existence and the laws weren't in existence, so it never would have happened.

-But let me just let me just ask you this question.
+But let me just ask you this question.

 How in the world do you get the assumption that these crimes have been committed?

-List the charges for me as they are actually as they are actually uh stated.
+List the charges for me as they are actually stated.

 Well, there's actually quite a few.